Stormwater Runoff Hydrology Calculator

 Equations (SCS, 1986) Top of Page

-TR-55 specifies units for its equations.
-Our calculation allows you to use other units that may be more convenient.
+TR-55 specifies units for its hydrology equations.
+Our stormwater calculator allows you to use other units that may be more convenient.
 Peak discharge, runoff depth, initial abstraction, unit peak discharge, and pond/swamp factor are computed as follows:

 Runoff Discharge Equations

-Our calculation allows the user to divide a watershed into a maximum of five sub-regions represented by different curve numbers.
+Our stormwater hydrology calculator allows the user to divide a watershed into a maximum of five sub-regions represented by different curve numbers.
 Then, the overall curve number and total area are computed.
-Alternatively, if there are more than five sub-regions, you may compute the overall curve number by hand and enter that value into our calculation.
+Alternatively, if there are more than five hydrologic sub-regions, you may compute the overall curve number by hand and enter that value into our calculation.
 Table of curve numbers as a function of land use.
 Overall curve number is computed from:

 Runoff Curve Number Equations